TerrifyGary/OwnMyP/README.md

-# OwnNote - A Secure Password Vault
+# OwnMyP - A Secure Password Vault

-OwnNote is a Flask-based web application designed to securely store and manage your online credentials.
+OwnMyP is a Flask-based web application designed to securely store and manage your online credentials.
 It provides a user-friendly interface for registering, logging in, adding new credentials, viewing existing ones, and generating strong, random passwords.

 ## Features